6cdh/op_setup.rkt/README.md

 It aims to provide a workflow, not a lot of common used algorithms or data structures library though there are some common functions I prefer in `lib.rkt`.

-# Workflows
+## Workflow

-1. You have your own style library `lib.rkt`.
+1. You have your own style library in `lib.rkt`.
-2. Import `lib.rkt` in `run.rkt`, write code and test as usual.
+2. In `run.rkt`, require `lib.rkt`.
+Then write code and test your code as usual.
-3. Run `copy.sh` to copy your code from `run.rkt` and only necessary code from `lib.rkt` to the clipboard.
+3. Run `copy.sh` to copy your code from `run.rkt` and only the necessary code from `lib.rkt` to `output.rkt`.
+Then it will be copied to your clipboard.
 4. Paste your code into the browser.
-5. Remove test code from the copied code if there are some.
+5. If there is any test code in the copied code, remove it.

 In this way, you can write code without manually write or copy code from your library or share code with a lot of boilerplate code.

+## Requirements

+* Racket
+* A tool for copying to the clipboard
+  * wl-clipboard on Wayland
+  * xclip on X11

+Other platforms are not supported because I don't use them and can't test it.
+Feel free to open a issue if you have suggestion for other platforms.

+# Note

+* Your code must be correct in order to be copied otherwise the script will complain when analyze the dependency of your code.
+* By default, `#lang racket` is not copied.
+Use the `--langline` flag with `copier.rkt` to include it.

-# Library
+## Library

 `lib.rkt` contains functions that some of them may attract you use Racket (or a lisp) on online programming platform: